kellyloria/kellyloria.github.io/content/post/CH1_Biogechem_links.md

 +++
-date = "2024-01-01"
+date = "2025-07-15"
-title = "Nitrogen availability and mountain stream metabolism" slug = "Nitrogen availability and mountain stream metabolism" tags = ["Stream", "Biogeochemistry", "Metabolism", "Tahoe", "Hydrology"] readingtime = false hideAuthor = true
+title = "Mountain stream ecosystem metabolism and nitrogen cycling responses to hydroclimatic volatility" slug = "Mountain stream ecosystem metabolism and nitrogen cycling" tags = ["Stream", "Biogeochemistry", "Metabolism", "Tahoe", "Hydrology", "hydroclimatic volatility"] readingtime = false hideAuthor = true
 +++

 ### Biogeochemical linkages between nitrogen availability and mountain stream metabolism

-I’m examining the temporal synchrony of nitrogen supply-demand relationships across multiple reaches and mountain catchments to evaluate how shifts in nitrogen supply-demand relationships may affect in-stream ecological processes in streams like algal abundance and stream metabolism.
+This project investigates how variability in snowpack accumulation alters the synchrony of hydrologic processes (e.g., peak flow, and the onset of baseflow) and biological processes (e.g., nutrient uptake, assimilation, and fixation) that control nitrogen availability and demand in two mountain streams.
+By comparing two streams that represent opposite ends of the spectrum in watershed size, modeled runoff, and precipitation accumulation within the Lake Tahoe basin (Nevada/California USA) over dry and wet years, we found the larger less shaded stream supported higher metabolism fluxes and exhibited more efficient inorganic nitrogen (e.g., nitrate and ammonium) assimilation.
+However, nitrogen assimilation and retention were severely reduced during the wet year due to the delayed onset of baseflow, which caused most available nitrogen in either stream to be transported instead of transformed.

 {{< rawhtml >}}
   <p class="speshal-fancy-custom">